JackKelly/hypergrib/design.md

   }

   fn index_locs_to_key(&self, index: &[u64]) -> Option<Key> {
-    // get key by looking up the appropriate coord labels in self.coord_labels Some(key)
+    // get key by looking up the appropriate coord labels in self.coord_labels.
+    // Returns `None` if any index is out of bounds (which is the same semantics as `Vec::get`).
+    // Although maybe it'd be better to return a custom `Error` so we can say which dim
+    // is out of bounds?
+    Some(key)
   }
 }